Finding the Best Hip Quiver

 The Easton Flipside 4-Tube Hip Quiver

-I mentioned earlier that I like Easton products, and the Easton Flipside 4-Tube Hip Quiver may be the Cadillac of Easton quivers.
-It's got everything to other Easton quiver has—different color options, like red, blue, pink, black, and camo—but it's got a lot of nice extra features:
+I mentioned earlier that I like Easton products, and the Easton Flipside 4-Tube Hip Quiver gets my vote as the Cadillac of Easton quivers.
+It's got everything to other Easton quiver has—it's manufactured in different color options, like red, blue, pink, black, and camo—but it's got a lot of nice extras:

 - Four Tubes.
 The Easton model I mentioned above has three tubes.
 What's better than three tubes?
 Four tubes.

 - More Storage Space.
 My wife LOVES this.
 She's a person who likes to be prepared, and that's a good thing, because I'm more of the "fly-by-the-seat-of-my-pants" type—so when we've been at the range for a few hours and I'm getting "hangry" (that's the feeling you get, where you're a little hungry and maybe a little angry), she'll come out of nowhere with a couple of granola bars that she's got stashed away, and all of a sudden everybody's happy again.
-This is all to say—extra storage space can be a great thing, and this quiver has a lot of extra storage space.
+This is all to say—extra storage space can be a great thing, and this quiver has a decent amount of extra storage space for a quiver.

 - A Slot for Your Bow Square.
 Not a vitally important feature, but nice to have.